Bulwark to the Schutt F7

 Just before I started working for Schutt and a couple years after the Bulwark article came out, Schutt Sports released their Vengeance line of facemasks.
 It was a line inspired by the sinuous curves found on the EGOP style Bulwark faceguard.

-Just after the Vengeance came out, Riddell released their Speedflex helmets.
+After the Schutt Vengeance came out, Riddell released their Speedflex helmets.
 A helmet design which featured an impact attenuating front flex panel.
 Looking further into the development of the Speedflex, via their patent application, there is clear evidence that the Bulwark made an impression and influenced the design of the Speedflex, as there were claims for a multi segmented panel version of the Speedflex as well.